Arcadier/Marketplace-Populator/README.md

     * Will create User but not Shipping Method
   * Invalid Combined Price
     * Will create User but not Shipping Method
+All errors will indicate which User has encountered which issue.

 -----------------------------------------------------------------------------------------------------------------------------